Intel · 2007

 Intel Core 2 Extreme QX9650

-The Intel Core 2 Extreme QX9650 is a quad-core processor from Intel's Core 2 Extreme series, launched in November 2007.
-It features four cores and four threads, with a base clock speed of 3 GHz.
-The processor is built on a 45 nm process node and includes a total of 12 MB L2 cache.
-It has a TDP of 130 W and uses the LGA 775 socket.
-The QX9650 supports instruction sets MMX, SSE, SSE2, SSE3, SSSE3, and SSE4.1.
-It has an unlocked multiplier, allowing for overclocking.
+The Intel Core 2 Extreme QX9650 is a quad-core desktop processor released in November 2007.
+It features a base clock of 3 GHz, 12 MB of L2 cache, and a 45 nm process node.
+The processor has a TDP of 130 W and uses the LGA 775 socket.
+It supports instruction sets including MMX, SSE, SSE2, SSE3, SSSE3, SSE4.1, Enhanced Intel SpeedStep Technology (EIST), Intel 64, XD bit, Intel Active Management Technology (iAMT2), and Intel VT-x.
+The multiplier is unlocked, allowing overclocking.
 The launch MSRP was 999 USD.
-This processor is compatible with motherboards that have the LGA 775 socket and chipsets supporting the Yorkfield microarchitecture.
+It is compatible with motherboards featuring the LGA 775 socket and chipsets that support the Yorkfield microarchitecture.

 Specifications